soynatan/django-easy-audit/README.md

   ]
   ```

-3. Add django-easy-audit's middleware to your MIDDLEWARE_CLASSES setting like this:
+3. Add django-easy-audit's middleware to your MIDDLEWARE (or MIDDLEWARE_CLASSES) setting like this:

   ```
-  MIDDLEWARE_CLASSES = (
+  MIDDLEWARE = (
       ...
       'easyaudit.middleware.easyaudit.EasyAuditMiddleware',
   )